Mohamed-Echbiy/AnimoTime/Readme.md

 ---

 ### Sumury about the site it is build using react.
-The website shows recent anime, airing, top series, movies and more many futures and sections depanding on many api calls from jikan.
-The website load one time because i used Routers to move betwwen pages (_feel free to visit the site and leave any feedback _)
+The website shows recent anime, airing, top series, movies and more many futures and sections also The website load one time because it is using Router to move between pages (_feel free to visit the site and leave any feedback _)

 ---